 Provide the following items in the order specified below to complete the content of the application.
-Unless otherwise noted, attachments count toward the application page limit.
-Indirect cost rate agreements and proof of non-profit status (if applicable) will not count toward the page limit.
+Unless otherwise noted, attachments count toward the application page limitation.
+Your Indirect cost rate agreement and proof of non-profit status (if applicable) will not count toward the page limitation.
 You must clearly label each attachment.
+You must upload attachments into the application.
+Any hyperlinked attachments will not be reviewed/opened by HRSA.

-Attachment 1: Program-Specific Line Item Budget (Required)

-Submit as a PDF document a program-specific line item budget for each year of the three-year period of performance.
+Attachment 1: Program-Specific Line Item Budget (Required) Submit as a PDF document a program-specific line item budget for each year of the three-year period of performance.
 Attachment 2: Federally Negotiated Indirect Cost Rate Agreement (If applicable) Submit a copy of the current agreement.
 This does not count toward the page limit.

-Attachment 3: Staffing Plan and Biographical Sketches for Key Personnel (see Section 4.1. of HRSA's SF-424 Application Guide) (Required)

-Include biographical sketches for staff occupying the key positions.
+Attachment 3: Staffing Plan and Biographical Sketches for Key Personnel (see Section 4.1. of HRSA's SF-424 Application Guide) (Required) Include biographical sketches for staff occupying the key positions.
 Keep each biographical sketch brief (a paragraph at most).
 Include the role, responsibilities, and qualifications of proposed project staff, including education, training, HIV experience, and expertise.
 The staffing plan should include all positions funded by the grant, as well as staff vital to program operations and the provision of the RWHAP Part C-supported HIV services whether or not paid by the grant.
 Key staff include, at a minimum, the program coordinator and the program medical director, all medical care providers funded directly or through a contract or covered by MOU, and the quality management lead.
 For each staff, note all sources of funding and the corresponding time and effort.
 It may be helpful to supply this information in a table.
 Also, please include a description of your organization's time keeping process to ensure that you will comply with the federal standards related to documenting personnel costs.
 In the event that a biographical sketch is included for an identified individual whom you have not yet hired, please include a letter of commitment from that person with the biographical sketch.